DataSQRL/sqrl/README.md

    * Open [http://localhost:8888/graphiql/](http://localhost:8888/graphiql/) in your browser.
    * Run GraphQL queries against the API.

-Once you are done, terminate the pipeline with `CTRL-C` and take it down with `(cd build/deploy; docker compose down -v)`.
+Once you are done, terminate the system with `CTRL-C` and take it down with `(cd build/deploy; docker compose down -v)`.

-5. Test the data pipeline:
+5. Test the data architecture:
 ```bash
 docker run -it -rm -v $PWD:/build datasqrl/cmd test metrics.sqrl
 ```